Alaska lawmakers struggle with dividend debate

-JUNEAU, Alaska (AP) — Alaska lawmakers are running out of time this session to pass legislation aimed at resolving the annual debate over what size dividend should be paid to residents from the state’s oil-wealth fund.
+JUNEAU, Alaska (AP) — Alaska lawmakers are running out of time this session to pass legislation aimed at resolving the annual debate over what size dividend should be paid to residents from the state’s oil wealth fund.

 Legislative leaders have said they see resolving the divisive debate as critical.
 But lawmakers have yet to agree on what a new formula should look like or on what other elements should accompany it, such as taxes.
 A dividend bill in the Senate was bumped from the floor for further work Wednesday when it lacked the votes to pass, Senate President Peter Micciche said.